 Symptoms of Banana Allergy in Babies

-When you feed your baby mashed banana for the first time, watch out for the following symptoms of banana allergy in him.
-These symptoms can happen immediately or within a few hours of consuming the fruit.
+When you feed your baby mashed banana for the first time, watch out for the following symptoms of banana allergy.
+These symptoms can happen immediately or within a few hours of fruit consumption.

 1. Gastrointestinal Symptoms